 To find a specific study or to narrow your search of studies of interest to you, you can simply enter specific search terms at the top of the www.clinicaltrials.gov home page.

-As shown to the right, you simply enter your search terms in the box labeled “Search for results,” and then click on the “search” button.
-Studies that correspond with your search terms, if they exist, will then show up in a list below the search bar.
+As shown to the right, you simply enter your search terms into the data fields, then click on the “search” button.
+You will then be taken to a page that shows the studies that correspond with your search terms, if they exist.

 Some Sample Search Terms to Get You Started: Below are several potential search terms that, if you click on them, will link you to current studies in those areas as they appear on www.clinicaltrials.gov: